 The annual Holiday Festival of Lights, considered one of the top 20 holiday lights events in the Southeast, features millions of lights arranged in over 700 displays along a three-mile route at James Island County Park.
 Other attractions include a Festival Train, an old-fashioned Victorian Carousel, Santa’s Sweet Shoppe and more.
 The festival will be open every evening rain or shine from November 9 – January 1, 2019.

 CHARLOTTE, NORTH CAROLINA

-GE’s Lighting Institute is in Nela Park where thousands of lights illuminate buildings along Noble Road.
-Early December to January 1.
+GE’s Lighting Institute is in Nela Park where thousands of lights will illuminate buildings along Noble Road from early December to January 1, 2019.

 COEUR D’ALENE, IDAHO

 Enjoy holiday music performances and more than 1.5 million lights on the largest on-the-water holiday light display in the United States.
 The lakefront Coeur d’Alene Resort Journey to the North Pole Cruise departures will be scheduled several times each evening beginning Friday, November 23 and will continue through January 1, 2019.This 40-minute cruise offers spectacular views of the holiday light displays.
 Santa awaits your child’s arrival at the North Pole Toy Workshop!

 The Cheyenne Mountain Zoo will shine with over one million holiday lights and 85 light sculptures, making the Electric Safari very festive.
 Drop by the historic pink Broadmoor Hotel nearby for a hot chocolate and have fun at their annual White Lights Ceremony, with live music and more.
 The dates are December 7 -January 1, 2019.
 A bonus: Select indoor animal exhibits will remain open during the event